 Officers take aim and end up hitting one defendant and another officer who later died from his injuries.
 A case of friendly fire?
-The alleged robber, Christopher Ransom, and a lookout that was not party to any shooting have been charged with Felony Murder in the death of the officer.
+The alleged robber, Christopher Ransom, and an accused lookout that, according to those close to the case say was was not party to any shooting, was not a lookout, Jagger was simply sharing a cab with Ransom but Jagger has been charged with Felony Murder in the death of the officer regardless.
+Jagger was never in the cell phone store and was not a party in any form to the activities of Mr. Ransom.
 Repeat, neither man shot anyone and Ransom only had a toy gun, albeit used inappropriately, which could have resulted in him being killed by police.
 But that attempt by police went astray when the firing officers bullet hit the other officer instead.
 Of course the official statement from the District Attorneys office blame this fully on the defendants.
 In a statement “The defendant and his co-defendant are wholly responsible and wholly culpable for the injuries sustained by Sergeant Gorman and the untimely death of Detective Simonsen,” said Assistant District Attorney Michael Curtis during Freeman’s arraignment.
 The police department echos that opinion.
 “Make no mistake about it, friendly fire aside, it is because of the actions of the suspect that Detective Simonsen is dead,” said NYPD Commissioner James O’Neill at a press conference the night of Simonsen’s death.

 This is becoming all too common a theme where police shoot and kill someone and the defendants are charged with that murder.
 Indiana and Arkansas have seen cases of police shooting alleged robbers as they fled and the surviving defendant(s) are charged with the death.
 Some states have wording within their felony murder laws that it can not be a co-conspirator death that results in a felony murder charge, it must be an unattached victim.